 More about the volunteering opportunities at HandsOn Hong Kong

 Still searching for volunteering opportunities in Hong Kong?
 HOHK is a registered Hong Kong charity serving as a hub for volunteers and NGO partners.
 They provide more than 100 volunteer opportunities each month and are dedicated to providing both high quality volunteer opportunities and high quality volunteers.
-They connect local organizations (like many of those listed above) with the volunteer manpower they need to achieve their mission.
+They connect local organisations (like many of those listed above) with the volunteer manpower they need to achieve their mission.
 By providing under-served nonprofit partners with capacity-building support through volunteer services HOHK supports all the efforts.
 They help develop programs, promote activities, recruit and manage volunteers, and guide their partners to ensure each program meets their needs the needs of those they serve.

 HandsOn Hong Kong develops volunteer programs that support the city’s most vulnerable citizens including children and youth, the elderly, female migrant workers, refugees, animals, people with disabilities, ethnic minorities and the environment.
-There are volunteering opportunities for the entire family from preparing food packets or meals for those in need to helping at an animal shelter, supporting science eco-ambasador activities and doing outreach for domestic workers.
+There are volunteering opportunities for the entire family from preparing food packets or meals for those in need to helping at an animal shelter, supporting science eco-ambassador activities and doing outreach for domestic workers.

 Skilled volunteers can share their area of expertise such as refurbishing computers for disadvantaged students.
-Skills-based volunteering engages volunteers to provide specialized skills and services that leverage job-related expertise, such as accounting, design, HR, IT, legal, and more.
+Skills-based volunteering engages volunteers to provide specialised skills and services that leverage job-related expertise, such as accounting, design, HR, IT, legal, and more.
 The engagement also empowers the volunteer to leverage their professional skills to drive positive social change, expand their network, develop meaningful community relationships, and hone their skills.

 - Volunteer Opportunities for Kids in Hong Kong